 Michelle Sherman works in the area of young adult spirituality and justice at Villanova University as campus minister for retreats and post-grad service.
 Prior to that, she worked with recent college graduates who lived and served in community and worked with the Religious of the Assumption both in the USA and abroad.
 This role included working on an international commission with five Sisters from Spain, Ecuador, Rwanda, France, and the Philippines.
 Working with multicultural and international communities dedicated to the values of the Gospel and Catholic Social Teaching gave her experience working for the kingdom of God through peace and justice work.
 Further, she speaks of her experience as a person of color as particularly unique, because she was adopted and raised by white parents and siblings.
 Michelle said, “I am keenly aware of how I am perceived can be a place of privilege, and I look for spaces where my presence and experience of in-between-ness can help raise awareness of difference and the importance of inclusion.”

 Oetter’s education is in Business Administration and Political Science.
 Her career with the U.S. Department of Energy for over 31 years was in Budget and Financial Management.
 While with the DOE, she received training in Project Management and worked as a Project Control Specialist along with her budget and financial management responsibilities.
 She has been the Co-coordinator for the Illinois region of Pax Christi since 2009.

 For the past 6 years, Sr. Rose Marie has served as Director of Justice for the Sisters of Mercy, South Central, comprised of 17 state provinces, including Guam and Jamaica.
-She educates, advocates and organizes around our critical concerns of immigration, non-violence, racism,
+She educates, advocates and organizes around the critical concerns of immigration, non-violence, and racism.